seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ### Upcoming
 Now that I've gotten all the basic stuff out of the way I'd like to go into a bunch of other more advanced things that I thought wasn't particularly easy to get help with.
 In no particular order:

-Pros and cons of writing an OpenGL wrapper library ([my glpp library](https://github.com/seshbot/glpp))
+- Pros and cons of writing an OpenGL wrapper library ([my glpp library](https://github.com/seshbot/glpp))

-Building and using Google's ANGLE library
+- Building and using Google's ANGLE library

-Using OpenGL for 2D:
+- Using OpenGL for 2D:
   - setting up the GL context (depth buffer)
   - basic 2D coords
   - drawing primitives
   - simple texture
   - using orthographic projection with 2D

-Using OpenGL for 3D:
+- Using OpenGL for 3D:
   - setting up the GL context (blending, face culling)
   - 3d coordinate system (plus MVP, normal matrix)
   - drawing primitives
   - perspective projection and the frustum

-3D lighting
+- 3D lighting

-3D shadows
+- 3D shadows
+- Particle systems

-Texturing (textures, texture unit and samplers), sampling, blending, alpha discard, stencil testing, [glTexStorage](http://stackoverflow.com/questions/9224300/what-does-gltexstorage-do)
+- Texturing (textures, texture unit and samplers), sampling, blending, alpha discard, stencil testing, [glTexStorage](http://stackoverflow.com/questions/9224300/what-does-gltexstorage-do)

-Multi pass rendering (using FrameBuffers):
+- Multi pass rendering (using FrameBuffers):
   - Render scene -> FBO -> texture colour buffer -> screen rectangle -> post effect frag shader -> screen
   - Post processing (HSV and gamma correction)

-Loading models and animations (using assimp)
+- Loading models and animations (using assimp)

-Rendering text (using stb)
+- Rendering text (using stb)

-Using Qt/QML with OpenGL
+- Using Qt/QML with OpenGL

-Object Picking in a 3D scene
+- Object Picking in a 3D scene